olliematthews/PoisonedRAG/README.md

 I go into more detail about each method tried in the [mitigations](#mitigations) section.

+### Other Approaches

+The recent [Robust RAG](https://arxiv.org/abs/2405.15556) paper tackles the same problem to this project.
+Their approach is to get the LLM to respond to the question with each context item individually, and extract keywords from the responses.
+The LLM then answers the question only using the keywords, and without seeing the contexts.

+There are two key limitations of this approach which I aim to handle in this project:
+* This approach assumes the number of poisoned context items is less than half the number of items in the context.
+As there is no way to limit the number of attacks in practice, this is quite a serious limitation.
+In this project, I do not make this assumption, and in most cases have the number of poisoned context items equal to the number of items in the context.
+I address the issue of many poisoned context items with a technique I call [Context Variance Encouragement](#context-variance-encouragement-cve)
+* Their approach does not account for cases where the LLM needs access to multiple context items to answer the question.
+More complicated answers might draw from different context items across the corpus, but since they pass the contexts one by one the RobustRAG approach cannot handle these cases.
+To avoid this issue, I do not isolate the context items - they are all evaluated together.

+### Why do we care?

+RAG systems are usually given access to a trusted information source of internal documents, where the risk of someone tampering with the documents is low.
+If someone had access to a company's internal documents, they could potentially do more damaging things than injecting false information into an LLM's corpus.
+It could be argued that vulnerabilities in RAG systems are not really a big concern.

+Whilst I think this is true, I think the RAG setting is a good problem setup for investigating the wider issue of how we can build robust LLM-based systems which have access to some external information.
+Many applications use e.g. [LangChain to give LLMs access to the internet](https://js.langchain.com/v0.1/docs/integrations/tools/webbrowser/).

+A potential danger could be a user looking up a conspiracy theory which arose after the LLM was trained.
+If an LLM goes to the internet to find the truth in the theory, it might not be able to know which sources it can trust, and end up parroting incorrect information.

+I think developers should be careful about the sources they provide to language models.
+However, I hope that the techniques explored in this paper would help developers to have more confidence in deploying systems, and potentially enable them to harness more varied sources which could have a lot of useful information amongst untrustworthy information (e.g. Reddit).

 ## Method

 I use the poisoned contexts generated in the PoisonedRAG paper.
 I only evaluate on the "nq" dataset in this project, although extension to the other datasets in the RAG paper would be simple with more time.